 Stabilized Legs / Quadruped / Tripod: This Mech’s legs are designed to be more stable than the other options and are usually equipped with 3 or more legs, the most common being 4.
 This Mech moves at the Mech’s base speed but gains advantage on any check to resist forced movement.

 Treads: This Mech is equipped with treads that allow it to move over difficult terrain without issue at a cost of some speed.
 This Mech ignores difficult terrain but is at -5 ft from it’s base speed.

 Equipment Sockets: This arm is built to have equipment attached to it semi-permanently.
 This arm can be equipped with any one-handed weapon or shield which function the same as their normal Mech-sized counterpart but cannot be dropped or disarmed.
 The equipment on this arm is considered part of the Integrated Equipment and follows that rule for the purposes of changing equipment.
-Any weapon attack made with a weapon in a socketed arm multiplies the strength or dexterity bonus of the mech by 1.5 (round down) for damage.
+Any weapon attack made with a weapon in a socketed arm multiplies the strength or dexterity bonus of the mech by 1.5 (round up) for damage.

 Dexterous Hands: This arm ends in a hand that can grasp equipment and manipulate objects.
 A single hand can equip one-handed weapon and shields, if both arms are equipped with Dexterous Hands the Mech may equip and use 2 handed weapons.

 Cannon: This arm is made up of a short barreled cannon and a hopper that holds it’s ammunition.
 The standard cannon arm has a hopper that can hold 5 rounds of cannon ammunition.
 A cannon does 4d10 damage, has a range of 100/200 with a clip of 5 shots.